georgjf/SMTPtool/README.md

 ## Feedback

 If you encounter a bug or if you have an idea for a useful enhancement or additional feature (not matter if it's just a small detail or huge change) just open up an [issue](https://github.com/georgjf/SMTPtool/issues).
+I am more than happy about getting input or feedback of any kinds.

 ## License